derek-baker/mymonitor-pipe-importexcel/readme.md

 **Overview**:

 Scripts in this repo can be used on _Windows systems_ to measure which applications were actively used over during a monitored session.
-If the categories of tasks you perform are paritioned by application, it may be possible to use this data to provide insight into how how much time is spent on each category.
+If the categories of tasks you perform are paritioned by application, it may be possible to use this data to provide insight into how how much time is spent on each category of task.

 **Manifest:**
 - `CaptureData.ps1` can be used to record data on actively used applications.